jcherven/vimwiki/cssFlexboxReference.md

 An element having the `display` value of `flex` will flow as a block level element.
 A value of `inline-flex` will behave as named.

+`flex-direction` declares the orientation of the flex layout.
+The default is `flex-direction: row`, and this is applied if not specified.

 ## Flex Property Shorthand

 The `flex:` property shorhand is written with the order of: